Who is Responsible for Health & Safety in the Workplace?

 Practitioners may wish to keep up to date with developments in legislation and case law by reading industry-approved publications.

-Another way of refreshing and increasing knowledge is attending branch meetings of a professional body relevant to the competent person’s tasks.
+Another way of refreshing and increasing knowledge is for the competent person to attend branch meetings of a professional body relevant to the individual’s tasks.

 Developing experience

-Events where a number of practitioners meet together, e.g. conferences, seminars, and branch meetings can be useful.
+Events where a number of practitioners meet together, e.g. conferences, seminars, and branch meetings, can be extremely useful.
 These gatherings provide a means whereby the competent person can share in the experiences of others.
-It is quite often the case in the less formal gatherings that anecdotal evidence can provide guidance on a good, or bad, means of approaching a problem.
+It is quite often the case in the less formal gatherings that anecdotal evidence can provide guidance on a good, or bad, means of approaching a specific problem.

 Developing personal qualities

 The appraisal should stress the positive and highlight the negative.
-An effective appraisal can be a very efficient means of enhancing personal qualities.
+An effective appraisal can be a very efficient means of enhancing personal qualities beneficial to the prevention of health and safety risks.
 However, a poor appraisal can severely damage and disempower a competent person.

 Again, enabling the competent person to gain an insight into the way that others achieve similar tasks by comparison with colleagues and peers at events is particularly useful.